figtools/figgy.docs/docs/manual/figgy-cloud/bastion.md

 You get the drift!
 ## Last step, lets login with Figgy!

-Once Figgy is deployed to all the accounts you want to associate it with, we need just need to login.
+Once Figgy is deployed to all the accounts you want to associate it with, we just need to login.
 Find the account that you selected as your `bastion` account.
 Log-in to that account, and generate an ACCESS KEY and SECRET KEY for the user you want to try authenticating with.
 This user should be one of the user names you enumerated in the `02_configure_bastion.tf` file.